enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/develop/email-control.md

 description: Documentation about Email Controls inside Newsletter Studio
 ---
 # Email Controls
-The actual content inside the email editor is always contained inside a "Email Control", examples of build in controls are:
+The actual content inside the email editor is always contained inside a "Email Control", some core controls are:

 * Image
 * Rich Text
 * Button

 ## Custom Email Control
-It's possible to create a custom "Email Control" to be used inside your implementation.
+It's possible to create a custom Email Control to be used inside your implementation.

 ## The Data Model